The Meaning of Birth – 武田地夜

 "Mithos and Martel."

 I shifted uncomfortably under the mass of sheets, my mouth twisting in a scowl at the scratchy fabric.
 I sat up slowly and opened my eyes, surprised at how raw they felt.
 Had I been crying?
 I touched a finger to my and cheek noticed distractedly that it was dry.
-Of course it was.
+Of course it wasn't.
 I was an Angel, a Seraphim of Cruxis.
 I hadn't thought about that in years, and though the memory was as raw and painful as it was all that time ago, I hadn't shed a tear in over four-thousand years.

 Though, I also haven't needed to sleep in over four-thousand years.
 Yet I had just woken from a dream.
 I supposed it shouldn't surprise me.
 This world wasn't the same as Aselia.
 Not exactly… although that depended on who you asked, really.
 Some aspects were the same, and others less so.
 Seeing as how mana wasn't the source of this world's power, it made sense that the mana-dependent Cruxis Crystals could begin to lose some of their potency.
 I looked down at the small stone embedded in my left hand, its blue hue catching a bit of light as I moved.
 If the crystals began to lose their power, I worried what that would mean for me.
 My crystal wasn't like the others; if it were to stop functioning, my very life could be in danger.
 I shook my head, casting those dark thoughts from my mind.
 Focus.
 One thing at a time.